PortingPivot/Caxton-Mirrored/README.md

 * No font hinting.
 Uncertain whether this will ever be supported.
 * Glowing sign text is not yet supported.
 * OpenType features and variable font features cannot be configured yet.
-* This mod currently only runs on Linux, although in principle, support for other operating systems can be added.
+* This mod currently only runs on Linux, although in principle, support for other operating systems can be added, including macOS.
+* Currently, all glyphs are uploaded to VRAM eagerly, and while shaping results are cached, they are cached indefinitely.

 ## How to use Caxton